cloudmesh-community/fa18-516-17/project-report/report.md

 ## Implementation

-For this project I chose to implement a Hadoop based solution shown in the diagram below.
+Hadoop was chosen as a foundation with the overall solution shown in the diagram below.
 While a learning exercise there were reasons behind the selection of the components:

 ### Hadoop

-I chose to use Apache Hadoop for retailers for several reasons.
+Apache Hadoop for retailers was chosen for several reasons.
 First, the benefits Hadoop is capable of are well aligned with the needs of retailers.
 According to the home page of the Hadoop project at Apache Software Foundation, "Apache Hadoop offers highly reliable, scalable, distributed processing of large data sets using simple programming models.
 With the ability to be built on clusters of commodity computers, Hadoop provides a cost-effective solution for storing and processing structured, semi- and unstructured data with no format requirements." [@Misc{fa18-516-17-Hadoop].

 First and foremost, the cost advantages associated with open source software should not be overlooked.
 Retailers working with razor thin margins are not only battling their on-line coutnerparts, there are a host of aggressive discount retailers such as Aldi, Family Dollar and Lidl that have been aggressively attacking with low cost private label product.
 Saving money on operations for retailers is critical to maintain a margin.